4/8/2020 5:00:00 AM

 Check your lawn care essentials that have been sitting around throughout the cold seasons.
 If you have winterized your sprinkler system to prevent it from bursting during winter, now is the time to get it ready for the warmer months ahead.

 Check your lawn mower, string trimmer, leaf blower, and other key equipment that has been sitting in the garage or tool shed.
 There could be repairs or parts that need to be replaced.
-To learn more about getting your lawn mower ready for spring, read our post here.
+Learn more about getting your lawn mower read for spring.

 Make sure your lawn care tools are polished and ready to work for all your lawn care needs.